qgindi/LibreAutomate/Other/DocFX/_doc/editor/Compared with QM.md

 In LibreAutomate each script can use only namespaces it wants to use.
 Namespaces contain classes; classes contain functions and fields (variables).
 In QM all scripts share all classes, global functions and global variables.

-LibreAutomate can create .NET class libraries (.dll files).
+LibreAutomate can create .NET class libraries (dll files).

 In the main LibreAutomate window you can resize and dock all panels and toolbars where you want, or make floating.